sfigg/commercialization-public/docset/customize/mdm/passportforwork-csp.md

 Supported operations are Add, Get, Delete, and Replace.

+<a href="" id="tenantid-policies-excludesecuritydevices--only-for---device-vendor-msft-"></a>***TenantId*/Policies/ExcludeSecurityDevices** (only for ./Device/Vendor/MSFT)
+Root node for excluded security devices.

+<a href="" id="tenantid-policies-excludesecuritydevices-tpm12--only-for---device-vendor-msft-"></a>***TenantId*/Policies/ExcludeSecurityDevices/TPM12** (only for ./Device/Vendor/MSFT)
+Some Trusted Platform Modules (TPMs) are only compliant with the older 1.2 revision of the TPM specification defined by the Trusted Computing Group (TCG).

+Default value is false.
+If you enable this policy setting, TPM revision 1.2 modules will be disallowed from being used with Windows Hello for Business.

+If you disable or do not configure this policy setting, TPM revision 1.2 modules will be allowed to be used with Windows Hello for Business.

+Supported operations are Add, Get, Delete, and Replace.

+<a href="" id="tenantid-policies-enablepinrecovery"></a>***TenantId*/Policies/EnablePinRecovery**
+Boolean value that enables a user to change their PIN by using the Windows Hello for Business PIN recovery service.
+This cloud service encrypts a recovery secret, which is stored locally on the client, and can be decrypted only by the cloud service.

+Default value is false.
+If you enable this policy setting, the PIN recovery secret will be stored on the device and the user can change their PIN if needed.

+If you disable or do not configure this policy setting, the PIN recovery secret will not be created or stored.
+If the user's PIN is forgotten, the only way to get a new PIN is by deleting the existing PIN and creating a new one, which will require the user to re-register with any services the old PIN provided access to.

+Supported operations are Add, Get, Delete, and Replace.

 <a href="" id="tenantid-policies-usecertificateforonpremauth--only-for---device-vendor-msft-"></a>***TenantId*/Policies/UseCertificateForOnPremAuth** (only for ./Device/Vendor/MSFT)
 Boolean value that enables Windows Hello for Business to use certificates to authenticate on-premise resources.

-If you enable this policy setting, Windows Hello for Business will wait until the device has received a certificate payload from the enterprise Certificate Authority before provisioning a PIN.
+If you enable this policy setting, Windows Hello for Business will wait until the device has received a certificate payload from the mobile device management server before provisioning a PIN.

 If you disable or do not configure this policy setting, the PIN will be provisioned when the user logs in, without waiting for a certificate payload.